sshyran/ircjsbot/README.md

 If you want to use them, run `git submodule update --init` and you should get a `plugin` directory with plugins in it.
 Then just add the ones you want to the configuration file.

+There is a 'help' command that ships with the bot and can be extended by the plugins.
+To execute the help command, type `[botname] help` (where [botname] is the name you've given your bot) in the IRC channel your bot has joined.
+Plugins can then `exports.help = "help text"` and the bot will list them as having an available help command.
+For example:

+    command: [botname] help
+    response: Type [botname] help [topic] for detailed help on a topic.
+Available topics are 'Factoid', 'Google', 'Seen'.

+    command: [botname] help Google
+    response: Get the first result from Google with "google [term]" or "g [term]".

 ## Contributing
 Things that need work, which would improve [IRC-js](https://github.com/gf3/IRC-js/tree/master) and this project a lot: